Indians and Jesuits in Sainte-Marie among the Hurons

 The Jesuits in the Indian country

-1200 kilometers away from Quebec's capital of New France, the Jesuits finally ventured their adventure.
-They built a palisade village in the middle of Indian land.
-For ten years, they converted the members of the Huron Wendat to the Christian faith.
-At the same time, they lived with them in a community that could provide for themselves.
-Hunting, fishing and growing agricultural products provided the things that were necessary for survival.
-A remarkable achievement considering the distance to other European settlements in New France.
+The Jesuits finally dared to embark on their adventure 1200 kilometers from New France's capital Quebec.
+They built a stockade village in the middle of Indian land.
+For ten years they converted the Huron Wendat to the Christian faith.
+At the same time they lived with them in a community that was able to provide for itself.
+Hunting, fishing and the cultivation of agricultural products provided the things necessary for survival.
+A remarkable achievement considering the distance from the other European settlements in New France.

 From 1649 attacks of other Iroquois tribes, however, increased more and more.
 Eventually, the Jesuits and their followers among the Hurons were forced to give up their settlement.
 After ten years of successful coexistence, they burned down their village.
 Instead, they tried to re-establish their community on St. Joseph Island.
 However, without success, the aggression of the Iroquois did not diminish.
-Afterwards, the missionaries and their Native American followers retreated to the region around Quebec.
+Afterward, the missionaries and their Native American followers retreated to the region around Quebec.
 The Wendake first lived on the island of Ile d'Orleans at the gates of Quebec.
-Even there, however, they did not leave the Iroquois alone.
+Even there, however, the Iroquois did not leave them alone.
 They then founded Loretteville or Wendake north of Quebec, where they still live today.

 Why visit the Sainte-Marie Museum among the Hurons?

 We spent almost a whole day in the museum village Sainte-Marie among the Hurons.
 The museum village convinced us with its authentic reconstruction of life in 17.
 Century.
-Even herbs grown on the ceiling hang in the kitchen.
-Pumpkins, beans and corn from the flower beds in the village garden still make visitors' mouth water.
-These once tasted excellent to the chickens and pigs that were bred there.
+Even herbs grown in the garden hang on the ceiling in the kitchen.
+Pumpkins, beans, and corn from the flower beds in the village garden still make visitors' mouth water.
+These once tasted excellent with the chickens and pigs that were bred there.

 The missionaries and their Indian friends did not have to do without anything.
 If it had not been for the constant threat of the hostile neighbors among the Iroquois tribes, they would have lived a wonderful life.
 However, one senses the fear of the attacks that prevailed among the inhabitants of the village.
 I can well understand how hard the life of missionaries and their Native American converts must have been.